Verlan: A Cryptic, Popular French Slang You Must Secretly Learn

 What are those rules, you ask?

 Knowing your syllables, consonants, keeping an attentive ear to sound and knowing your basic French vocabulary, of course.
-To brush up on your vocab, you can always look to FluentU for a little help.

 10 French Verlan Slang Words You Must Learn